People

 who was a PhD student under Ross Duncan's direction on the topic of categorical semantics of quantum physics.

-who worked as an RA on Conor McBride's grant Homotopy Type Theory: Programming and Verification.
+who worked as an RA on Neil Ghani and Conor McBride's grant Homotopy Type Theory: Programming and Verification.
+See James's webpage.

 who was a PhD student under Neil Ghani's direction on the topic of bifibrational parametricity.